Sepsis is the life-threatening organ dysfunction caused by an abnormal and uncontrolled host response to an infection.

 Ensure that your seniors are involved early in the care of these patients.
 Ask the nursing staff to take hourly observations and to inform you if there is any deterioration of the patient.

-Further management may include assessment by ICU and commencing vasopressor agents (e.g. vasopressin), renal replacement therapy, and ventilator support.
+Further management may include assessment by intensive care teams and commencing vasopressor agents (e.g. vasopressin), renal replacement therapy, and ventilator support.

 - Urine dip +/- culture